-My son’s decision included unjustly slandered his Father and myself for selfish gain.
+My son’s decision included unjustly slandering his Father and myself for selfish gain.
 I forgave him, 4yrs ago on the day he arrived in Texas; I was never afraid to sacrifice my heart to him, though it didn’t make the pain of betrayal any easier.
-Relationship with God grants me the privilege of discernment, it has allowed me to protect my heart in ways that are strange to others.
+Relationship with GOD grants me the privilege of discernment, it has allowed me to protect my heart in ways that are strange to others.
 My car has so many dried tears lodged in it’s crevices that I’m sure it’ll be completely rusted over by Winter.
-My comfort lies in knowing that God is pleased, because I chose to love him (my son) despite what I had been shown.
-I chose God’s path over my own.
+My comfort lies in knowing that GOD is pleased, because I chose to love him (my son) despite what I had been shown.
+I chose GOD’s path over my own.

 WHO WILL CRY FOR JUDAS?